Karmak23/licorn/docs/extensions/volumes.en.rst

 **Once the device is connected, it will be automatically mounted** in :file:`/media`.

 .. note::
-	*Any non-formatted or other-than-supported-FS formatted device will not be used by Licorn®; **it will thus not be automatically mounted**.
+	* Any non-formatted or other-than-supported-FS formatted device will not be used by Licorn®; **it will thus not be automatically mounted**.
 	* If the partition has a label, the mount-point will be :file:`/media/partition_label`, else it will be something more complicated (the partition UUID, something like ``dafd9069-e7de-4f5f-bc09-a7849b2d5389``, which identifies this partition in a unique way), and the mount-point will be accordingly complicated, like :file:`/media/dafd9069-e7de-4f5f-bc09-a7849b2d5389`.

-.. _extensions.volumes.usage:
+.. _extensions.volumes.usage.en:

 Usage
 =====